RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ### 4. Infrastructure & Secret Management
 -   **Secret Hardening:** Passwords and API keys are managed via Google Secret Manager.
 Terraform `lifecycle` policies prevent accidental exposure of these secrets in state files.
 -   **Neural Core Proxying (A2A Auth):** The Backend Agent is deployed with `INGRESS_TRAFFIC_INTERNAL_ONLY`.
 Communication is secured by a **Service-Side API Proxy** (`/api/chat`).
-    -   **Service-to-Service OIDC:** The frontend generates short-lived OIDC ID tokens using the `google-auth-library` to authenticate itself to the backend, ensuring zero public exposure of the neural core.
+    -   **Service-to-Service OIDC:** The frontend generates short-lived OIDC ID tokens using the `google-auth-library` to authenticate itself to the backend infrastructure.
+    -   **User Identity:** The frontend passes the Firebase ID token for application-level user verification.
 -   **Secure Defaults:** `.gitignore` and `.dockerignore` are optimized to prevent the accidental leakage of `*.tfvars`, `.env`, or local credentials.

 ## Enhanced Enterprise Architecture (Optimized)